Commissioner's Fellowship Program

 Preceptors and Coursework

 The Fellowship Program combines rigorous graduate-level coursework with the development of a regulatory science research project.
-Under the guidance of an FDA senior scientist Preceptor committed to mentoring, Fellows will explore a specific aspect of FDA regulatory science.
+Under the guidance of an fDA senior scientist Preceptor committted to mentoring, Fellows will explore a specific aspect of FDA regulatory science.

 Fellows also have the opportunity to contribute to FDA's review of sponsor's applications for new products or to other regulatory reviews.
 They work with FDA scientists to develop better research and evaluation tools and approaches, ranging from assays for chemical or pathogen detection to methods to assess clinical or health care data.